Hectic pace of Spanish bank deals to slow after Barclays sale

 "While we are slightly disappointed by the sale price, the improvement in core tier 1 and leverage ratio as well as acceleration of the disposal of non-core should be taken well," Espirito Santo analyst Shailesh Raikundlia said.

-Barclays shares were down 0.3 percent by 1130 GMT, versus a 0.7 percent decline in the European banking index.
+Barclays shares were down 0.3 percent by 1230 BST, versus a 0.7 percent decline in the European banking index .SX7P.

 Barclays made losses in Spain in 2013 but turned a profit again in the first half of this year.
 For the UK bank, the sale entails a 500-million-pound loss after tax, it said.